-LGT Wealth Management UK LLP is authorised and regulated by the Financial Conduct Authority Registered in England and Wales: OC329392.
+LGT Wealth Management UK LLP is authorised and regulated by the FinanciLGT Wealth Management UK LLP is authorised and regulated by the Financial Conduct Authority Registered in England and Wales: OC329392.
 Registered office: 14 Cornhill, London, EC3V 3NR.

 LGT Wealth Management Limited is authorised and regulated by the Financial Conduct Authority.
-Registered in Scotland: SC317950.
-Registered office: Capital Square, 58 Morrison Street, Edinburgh EH3 8BP.
+Registered in Scotland number SC317950 at Capital Square, 58 Morrison Street, Edinburgh, EH3 8BP.

 LGT Wealth Management Jersey Limited is incorporated in Jersey and is regulated by the Jersey Financial Services Commission in the conduct of Investment Business and Funds Service Business: 102243.
-Registered office: 30-32 New Street, St Helier, Jersey, JE2 3TE.
+Registered office: Sir Walter Raleigh House, 48-50 Esplanade, St Helier, Jersey JE2 3QB.